 When it comes to colour sourcing, you don’t have to be an interior designer to understand what will go best.
 A colour wheel can easily show you which colours will and won’t correspond.
 Start by finding your flooring's undertone and matching accordingly using the wheel.
 For example, if you have a walnut flooring, with undertones of red, that will correspond to other warm colours such as yellow and orange.
-Likewise a grey flooring, which is a cool colour, will match well with other cool furnishings, for example a blue or green sofa.
+Likewise, grey flooring, which is a cool colour, will match well with other cool furnishings, for example, a blue or green sofa.

 While sticking to the colour families can create a cohesive harmony, contrasting also works wonders.
 After deciphering your laminate floor shades, find the complementary colours which are opposite on the colour wheel.
 For example, flooring with hints of blue will go well with orange furnishings.
 These pairings create a contrast which will make both surfaces pop.

 Working With Your Laminate Flooring Colours

 With this basic understanding of colour theory, it’s easy to apply it to your shade of laminate flooring and work out what colour schemes will agree with your home.

 If you have white laminate fitted, your options of colours are very open.
 As white is so neutral, it will go with just about anything.
 Adding further light or beige furniture will help create a timeless or minimalistic look.
 Adding bright colours, such as vivid orange, creates a contemporary feel.
 And adding dark colours, or black, to this room could also create a sophisticated contrast.
 One tip: do not add more white to this room, as too much could create a space that feels too clinical.